flexcyon/docs-en/translation-es/credits/page-1.md

 title: Herramientas y software
 ---

-Las siguientes herramientas y software eran indispensables en la elaboración del tema y su documentación.
-.
+The following tools and software were indispensable in the making of the theme and its documentation.

 ### Base application

 - Obsidian

 ### Web Showcase

 - Obsidian Share Note plugin

 ### Web Technologies

 - CSS

 - SCSS

 ### Text Editors

 - Vim

-- Código VS
+- VS Code

 ### Version Control

 - Git

 - GitHub

 ### Documentation

 - MkDocs

-- y el impresionante ecosistema construido alrededor de él
+  - and the awesome ecosystem built around it

-- Material para MkDocs
+- Material for MkDocs

 - ReadTheDocs

 - Giscus